bradeneast/oakstudio.co/_src/work/Renew Students.md

 entity: Student Ministry
 tags:
   - Identity
 description: Renew Students is the student ministry of Bartlesville First Baptist Church.
+Rebranding from "Young and Free Students", the name "Renew" stems from the renewing of mind in Romans chapter 12.
 logo: /img/renew-students-logo.svg
 colors:
   - name: Forest Green